1. Output information

 User consultations to review infant mortality statistics took place between 20 April and 20 July 2017 and between 5 July and 16 August 2011.
 Our response to each review is available.

-User feedback is requested at the bottom of all emails sent by customer service teams within the Health and Life Events team.
+User feedback is requested at the bottom of all emails sent by customer service teams within the Data and Analysis for Social Care and Health team.

 We also receive feedback through regular attendance at user group meetings and conferences.